eoryl/DiscordAudioStream/README.md

 # DiscordAudioStream
-A simple audio streaming tool for Discord based on Discord.net and NAudio to play some higher quality audio via a secondary Discord bot type connection on an audio channel.
-The application works best in conjunction with a dedicated virtual audio soundcard.
+A simple tool for Windows to stream audio on Discord: play higher quality audio to a voice channel via a secondary Discord bot type connection.
+The application based on Discord.net and NAudio, and is designed for Windows.
+It works best in conjunction with a dedicated virtual audio soundcard.

 # Use cases
 It's initial purpose is to be used to play ambiant sound and music for virtual table top sessions on Discord.